All About Medical and Clinical Laboratory Technologists

 - Collect and study blood samples to determine the number of cells, their morphology, or their blood group, blood type, or compatibility for transfusion purposes, using microscopic techniques.

-Skills Needed to be a Medical & Clinical Laboratory Technologist
+Qualities of a Medical & Clinical Laboratory Technologist

 Medical and Clinical Laboratory Technologists state the following job skills are important in their day-to-day work.